totally-not-frito-lays/workshops/fields/robotics/VEX-OLY-24/index.md

   their current identity through art so that they can display their flag on their robot.

-  The flag should contain some reference to the "Monarch Olympics" so that they know that even if they're from different groups, they're all just people.

   Flags will be used to identify their robot kit.
 Flags should be expected to be attached to the robot in some form.